sanspiritz/Hello/README.md

 How ya doing?
-before you int, I'd appreciate if you read the DNI list.
+not  like everyone's gonna read this but anywayyy, before you int, I'd appreciate if you read the DNI list.
 DNIs : fake-depressed, posers, proshippers, darkshippers, zoophils, under 13, traumadumpers, people who make fun of other people, hypersexuals, the regular dni stuff yknow... just IWC I guesss?